Shafana0/Business-Insights-360-Analysis/README.md

 4. **Marketing View**: Marketing effectiveness evaluation.
 5. **Supply Chain View**: Supply chain analysis.
 6. **Executive View**: Summary for strategic decision-making.
+## Datasets
+The data for this project is sourced from two SQL databases, which include various dimension and fact tables.
+The datasets cover key business areas and are used to provide insights and support decision-making.
+## Data Model
+The data model for this project is designed using a **snowflake schema**.
+This schema includes:
+- **Fact Tables**: Central tables containing transactional data.
+- **Dimension Tables**: Tables that describe the attributes related to the fact tables, organized in a hierarchical structure.

 ## Live Dashboard
 You can view the live dashboard at the following link: [Live Dashboard](https://lnkd.in/gPRMvFne)
 ## Technical and Soft Skills